Georges034302/asd-labs/Lab_03_Prompting_Specs_and_Context_Execution.md

 {{VALIDATION_EVIDENCE}}

 Task:
-Review ONLY the existing subject-code search feature using the validation evidence above.
+Review the existing subject-code search feature and the live endpoint check results using the validation evidence above.

 Base your answer only on the Validation Evidence above — it already reflects real HTTP requests made to the running Flask app and real database checks.
 Do not claim to have made requests yourself, and do not rely on assumptions beyond that evidence.
 If the evidence indicates the app is not responding, say: Unable to verify live endpoint behavior.